Networks Tab: Manage Mediation Networks

 To disable reporting access, you must first disable Auto CPM for the network in the Auto CPM preferences page, and then you will be able to toggle off the Enable reporting access switch.

-Keyword targeting: Optionally enter keywords used in device metadata to include or exclude specific demographics.
+Optionally enter Keyword targeting criteria.
+Enter keywords used in device metadata to include or exclude specific demographics.
 Enter one group of keywords per line.
 For example, to target 30-year-old males, enter:

 m_age:30 AND m_gender:M. To exclude 20-year-olds, enter: